fabienbk/djinn/README.md

 Building and running
 --------------------

+The project requires [Maven](http://maven.apache.org/download.cgi) for building, and JDK 6 (or later).
-The project use maven.
-It has been tested under Windows and Linux, although it should run wherever swing applications are supported.
+It has been tested under Windows and Linux, although it should run wherever Swing Applications are supported.

 To build the runnable jar, simply run: